llafuente/nema/README.md

     nema --swagger=swagger-file.yml --angular5-api --dst angular/app/src/api/
 ```

+## OpenAPI 2 (Swagger) support.

+OpenAPI 2 is made possible by converting their spec to OpenApi 3.

+We really recommend to use OpenApi 3 if possible.

-## Swagger aggregation
+## Definitions file aggregation

-You can aggregate many Swaggers into one unique generation.
+You can aggregate many definitions into one unique generation.

-`nema` will take global schema configuration from the first file and
+`nema` will take global configuration from the first file and
 add parameters, definitions and paths from each other files.

 In the end you will have one unique module with all methods an models.